sriramkolli-zennith/DocExt/DEPLOYMENT_GUIDE_TOP3.md

-# Top 3 Alternatives Feature - Deployment Guide
+# Top Alternatives (Up to 4) - Deployment Guide

 ## Overview
 This feature enhances the document extraction system to:
-- Extract and store top 3 matching values for each field (not just the best match)
+- Extract and store up to four matching values for each field (not just the best match)
 - Allow users to approve (thumbs up) or reject (thumbs down) extracted values
 - Show alternative values when users click thumbs down
 - Highlight both field values AND labels in PDF viewer with different colors